f500/ansible-project_deploy/README.md

 Deploy a project with Ansible

+### Changelog 3.1.0

+- added option to set the release name explicitly.
+This allows for having the same release across all nodes.

 ### Changelog 3.0.0 BC BREAK.
 Set your galaxy version to v2.2.2 for Ansible 1.9 or less.

 - Ansible V2 compatibility: Changed the hook mechanism.
 This is a breaking change with regards to Ansible v1.9, so until you upgrade to Ansible 2.0 you should lock the version of this role to "v2.2.2".

 ### Changelog 2.2.0

 - added hooks.
 This feature allows for inclusion of arbitrary tasks at certain points in the process.

 ### Changelog 2.1.0

 - added option to copy Composer, NPM and Bower folders from previous release

 ### Changelog 2.0.0  BC BREAK.
 Set your galaxy version to v1.0.0 for the old deploy module.

 - remove the deploy module (it has been added to a separate module in f500.project_deploy_module)
 - module renamed to deploy_helper